ytdl-patched/ytdl-patched/README.md

     --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested
+    --prefer-smaller-formats         Prefer smaller video formats unless a specific one is requested
     -F, --list-formats               List all available formats of requested videos
     --youtube-skip-dash-manifest     Do not download the DASH manifests and